 CBD Reduces Reliance on Other Drugs

 A 2015 review of studies published in Substance Abuse analyzed 14 studies that showed the impact of CBD on addictive behaviors.
 Five of these studies focused on humans.
-According to the evidence gathered, CBD could have therapeutic properties on cocaine, opioid, and psychostimulant addiction.
+According to the evidence gathered, CBD could have therapeutic benefits on cocaine, opioid, and psychostimulant addiction.

 One of these studies related to CBD’s effect on tobacco consumption, published in Addictive Behaviors in 2013.
 It featured 24 tobacco cigarette smokers.
 Half of them consumed CBD from an inhaler, while the other half used a placebo.
 After a week, the CBD users reduced their cigarette consumption by 40%.
 Those who used the placebo noticed no difference in their usage of cigarettes.